Y8Games/Y8-Instant-io-Game/README.md

 ![screenshot](https://raw.githubusercontent.com/Y8Games/Y8-Instant-io-Game/master/screenshot2.png)

+- If you are new to coding, better to learn JS first https://developer.mozilla.org/en-US/docs/Learn/JavaScript

 ## Install
 - Download and install Node.js and optionally MongoDb. https://nodejs.org/en/download/
 - Navigate to the project root where package.json is and run `npm install` in a